Glassdoor/GDCloudFileBrowser/Readme.md

 # GDCloudFileBrowser

-GDCloudFileBrowser is an iOS drop-in class that can be used with existing or new projects to access a user's Dropbox or Google Drive content.
+GDCloudFileBrowser is an iOS drop-in wrapper class that can be used with existing or new projects to access a user's Dropbox or Google Drive content.

 ### Requirements